 More and more people make Italian pasta at home these days.
 Do you know you can make Udon noodles at home quite easily?
 Freshly cooked home made fresh Udon noodles have great rubbery and chewy textures.
 The dough is very stiff and it might be too hard for you to knead, so people knead the dough by feet!

-Plain Flour 1 1/2 cups
+1 & 1/2 cups Bread Flour

-Salt 1 tablespoon
+1 tablespoon Salt 1

-Make salt water first.
+- Make salt water first.
 Place 1 tablespoon of Salt into a measuring cup and add water to make 250ml salt water.

-Now you do the kneading with your feet!
+- Now you do the kneading with your feet!
 If you have children, they will love helping with the kneading. *This is because the dough is too stiff to knead by hand.

-Cook the noodles in plenty of boiling water for 10 to 15 minutes depending on the thickness of the noodles.
+- Cook the noodles in plenty of boiling water for 10 to 15 minutes depending on the thickness of the noodles.
 Then enjoy as you like.